rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Once your build plate is leveled correctly and locked down tight, you do not have to relevel it anymore unless you make other adjustments that affect the build plate.

-·  Ensure that you lock down the build plate after leveling.

 ·  Do not confuse build plate leveling with adjusting the four legs of the machine.

 **How do I level my build plate?**